michaelkempff/Proxmox-PVE-scripts/README.md

 This is my repo for storing the scripts to create my virtual machines on Proxmox PVE.
 Dont't expect anything fancy, I'm quite a noob when it comes to scripting.

 Besides being a noob in scripting, I'm also quite lazy and I want to be able to setup my Server in more easy and recreatable way.
-I had to swap out my old ssd's in my for some better quality ones because they were wearing out more quickly than I like.
+I had to swap out my old ssd's in my for some better quality ones because they where wearing out more quickly than I like.

 This is a good chance to setup things in a better way.
 I used to create virtual machines by hand, install them manualy, and configure the service(s) I had in mind for the server.